Efficient training of photonic quantum generative models: Discussion

 In this work, we present and implement a method to train photon-native quantum generative models efficiently on classical hardware.
 Importantly, once the model is trained, deploying the model, i.e. sampling from it, coincides with the problem of boson sampling, a task conjectured to be classically hard and thus requiring quantum hardware in general.
 Of course, the parameters obtained during training may define unitaries with a structure too specific to prove any complexity-theoretic statement, as was rightfully highlighted recently in \cite{herbst2025limitsquantumgenerativemodels}; or their structure may even allow for classical simulability of sampling.
 Nevertheless, this approach allows us to propose a photonic QML algorithm which is both scalable and has a decent chance to escape dequantization.

 With this work, we add a new string to the bow of "train on classical, deploy on quantum" methods.
+In the short timespan since the original proposal of \cite{Recio-Armengol2025} came out, many related studies have emerged \cite{kurkin2025universalitykerneladaptivetrainingclassically, herrerogonzalez2025bornultimatumconditionsclassical, ballogimbernat2025shallowiqpcircuitgraph, bako2025fermionicbornmachinesclassical}, some of which we have already had the opportunity to highlight in the text.
+Particularly relevant to our case are the independent works of \cite{kurkin2026universalityclassicallytrainablequantumdeployed, kolarovszki2026generativemodelinggaussianboson} on photonic generative models based on Fock-state boson sampling and Gaussian boson sampling respectively -- in the latter case which corresponds to continuous variable photonics, the authors reach the remarkable amount of $10^6$ trainable parameters in their numerical simulations.
+And from the experimental perspective, a first demonstration for shallow IQP circuits was carried out by \cite{ballogimbernat2025shallowiqpcircuitgraph} with model deployment on superconducting hardware.

-Such methods are part of a larger trend of using quantum circuits only where they are strictly necessary within a classical pipeline, as for the "quantum-enhanced classical simulation" paradigm \cite{Cerezo_2025, zimborás2025mythsquantumcomputationfault, Huang_2022} -- including recent photonics results in \cite{thomas2025sheddinglightclassicalshadows}.
+These methods are part of a larger trend of using quantum circuits only where they are strictly necessary within a classical pipeline, as for the "quantum-enhanced classical simulation" paradigm \cite{Cerezo_2025, zimboras2025mythsquantumcomputationfault, Huang_2022} -- including recent photonics results for classical shadow protocols in \cite{thomas2025sheddinglightclassicalshadows}.
 This trend aligns well with the impressive capabilities of classical computers for certain algorithms: for example, training the circuit classically allows us to use tools like automatic differentiation.

-Because of the "train on classical, deploy on quantum" paradigm, we believe that generative learning is a promising area to look for utility of boson sampling.
+The "train on classical, deploy on quantum" paradigm is another reason to believe that generative learning is a promising area to look for utility of boson sampling.
 While our work is only a step in that direction, we believe that the datasets and use cases we propose are a good a starting point, and we believe there is potential in looking for more applications in this direction.

 Many open questions remain: for instance, it would be interesting to extend our work to the collision case, as well as to different types of input states, as discussed in the text.
 Additionally, we can certainly explore cases with much larger number of photons and modes if we exploit more significant classical computing resources and high-performance computing.